-8. Identify any high-risk information technology systems critical to operations based on the auditor's overall assessment of the importance of the system to the agency and its mission or whether any exceptions identified in the six audit report questions addressed above are directly related to the operations of an information technology system.
+8. Identify any high-risk technology systems critical to operations based on the auditor's overall assessment of the importance of the system to the agency and its mission, or whether any exceptions identified in the six report questions to be addressed by auditors are directly related to the operations of an information technology system.

-Based on the audit procedures performed, the Ag Pace Fund's critical information technology system is the Fiserv system.
-There were no exceptions identified that were directly related to this application.
+Based on the audit procedures performed, the Ag PACE Fund's critical information technology system is the Fiserv system.
+There were no exceptions identified in the six report questions to be addressed by auditors that were directly related to this application.

-This report is intended solely for the information and use of the North Dakota Industrial Commission, Legislative Audit and Fiscal Review Committee, Bank of North Dakota Advisory Board, management, and the federal awarding agencies and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the North Dakota Industrial Commission, Legislative Audit and Fiscal Review Committee, Bank of North Dakota Advisory Board and management, and is not intended to be and should not be used by anyone other than these specified parties.

-Esde Sailly LLP
+Each Sailly LLP